xiix0/scam/README.md

-You have no real enemies.
+You have a truly strong individuality.